 “What?”
 Stephanie practically jumped up from her seat and looked to Rachael.
 “You’re joking right?”

 Taryn cast a sideways narrowed look to her friend before sighing and saying.
 “No, she’s not.
 I have no memory of that since I was a baby at the time.
 Back then people thought, or should I say still think, that if they get to me it could somehow ruin my parents’ reputations.
 Which is beyond stupid.
 It’s one of the reasons why I barely post anything online that doesn’t consist of what I write.
 I keep my opinions to myself regarding politics and such since I have no interest in people taking what I say out of context for their own gain or trying to ruin my life.”

 “That sounds like a pain in the ass.”
 Stephanie said.
 “I have so much I post online, I can’t even imagen doing that.
 But you said it was your own choice.
 I take it that your parents don’t really care one way or the other about it then?”

 Taryn merely shrugged before dumping a bucket of warm water over her head.
 “Not really.
 Like I said, I don’t really post much regarding politics.
-I’ve made it abundantly clear to those online that I will never divulge anything about my parents lives.
+I’ve made it abundantly clear to those online that I will never divulge anything about my parents’ lives.
 People make shit up all the time and present it as fact.
-I mean look at how things are done in America or just the world in general.
+I mean look at how things are done in America these days or just the world in general.
 No one fact checks things anymore.
 It’s sad.”